-In a world of technology, there is something quite nice about making things with your hands.
+In a world of technology, there is something quite nice about making things with your hands and getting outdoors.
 Especially if it’s going to make someone else smile.
 This is why painted rocks is a craze worth being part of!

 Parramatta Rocks! was created in the hope of spreading positivity around Parramatta.
 It is simply a game of hide and seek….with painted rocks!
 If you find a rock, post a picture in the group.
 You can then keep the rock or ‘re-hide’ it.
 If you choose to keep the rock, please pay it forward by painting another rock.
 You can paint a picture or a positive message or both on a rock.
 Hide the rock somewhere it will be found.
 Like walking tracks, picnic areas, parks, playgrounds or near footpaths.
 Hopefully finding it will brighten someone’s day.